Victor and Paula – Experiences of intensive care with COVID-19

 Now, after 12 weeks of recovery at home, the remaining symptoms are a coarse voice due to the tube having pressed against his vocal cords, occasional breathlessness, drop foot, and fatigue.
 When asked what was most helpful to him in his recovery, he mentions the district nurse who initially came to his house once a day to help with the dressings of the tracheostomy wound, the physiotherapy (who has now referred him to a neurologist for his drop foot and tingling feeling in his foot), and the speech therapist.
 After some weeks, Victor went back to work.
 His speech therapist worried that this would mean he would be talking a lot.

 Victor is extremely grateful to the NHS staff for what they have done.
-He would like to see a member of staff from the hospital face-to-face, which was likely to happen at his appointment that was scheduled for the week after the interview.
+He would like to see a member of staff from the hospital face-face, which was likely to happen at his appointment that was scheduled for the week after the interview.
 Victor would like to tell others that if they need critical care, ICU is the best place for them.
 Paula adds that the message that hearing a loved one needs to go to ICU is likely to be a shock to relatives.

 Victor cherishes the memory of when he and Paula went to a friend’s house when the visiting restrictions lifted.